Our Fight for Racial and Social Justice

 Cooley Named MCCA’s 2022 Sager Award Recipient

-Cooley was named the 2022 recipient of the Thomas L. Sager Award by the Minority Corporate Counsel Association (MCCA) in Category 5 (Am Law 200 firms with more than 501 lawyers).
+Cooley was named the 2022 recipient of the Thomas L. Sager Award by the Minority Corporate Counsel Association in the category for Am Law 200 firms with more than 501 lawyers.
 The award highlights the firm’s commitment to building a more diverse, equitable and inclusive environment.
-Cooley partners Joe Drayton and Reuben Chen accepted the award on behalf of the firm at MCCA’s 25th anniversary gala.

 Cooley’s Pro Bono Practice Adds Duo Focused on Racial Justice, Client Partnerships

-Kristen Johnson and Kara Wilson have joined Cooley as special counsel in the firm’s pro bono practice.
-Johnson arrives from the NAACP Legal Defense and Educational Fund, where she litigated civil rights cases in trial and appellate courts.
-Wilson arrives from Meta, where she maintained an active pro bono practice, including partnering with legal services organizations focused on criminal justice reform.
+Kristen Johnson and Kara Wilson joined Cooley in 2022 as special counsel in the firm’s pro bono practice.
+Johnson arrived from the NAACP Legal Defense and Educational Fund, where she litigated civil rights cases in trial and appellate courts.
+Wilson arrived from Meta, where she maintained an active pro bono practice, including partnering with legal services organizations focused on criminal justice reform.

 Chicago Committee on Minorities in Large Law Firms Diversity Award